 Today’s classic Yacht Rock song of the day is “FM (No Static at All)” by those Yacht Rock stalwarts known as Steely Dan.
 Now, the Dan weren’t known as Yacht Rock at the time (no one was; the genre wouldn’t be identified and named for more than two decades), and they’re certainly not at all like the vapid soft rock noodlings you hear from true Yacht Rockers like Christopher Cross and Michael McDonald (by this point in their career, the Dan was more smooth jazz-like), but the die hard Yacht Rock followers put them in the same boat as the others, so there you have it.
-(For what it’s worth, the Yacht or Nacht? site gives “FM” an 93.75 Yachtski score, which is good enough to hit the Top 15 Yacht Rock songs of all time, right in between two Christopher Cross numbers—”All Right” and “Ride Like the Wind.”)
+(For what it’s worth, the old Yacht or Nacht? website gave “FM” an 93.75 Yachtski score, which is good enough to hit the Top 15 Yacht Rock songs of all time, right in between two Christopher Cross numbers—”All Right” and “Ride Like the Wind.”)

 “FM” was written for the movie of the same name; it didn’t appear on any Dan album proper, although it later made its way onto most of their greatest hits compilations.
 If it were to be on an album, it probably would have been on Aja, as it was recorded during the same sessions in 1977.
 The solo track wasn’t released until May of 1978, however, to coincide with the release of the movie.
 It peaked at #22 on the Billboard Hot 100.